Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 The attachable keyboard adds roughtly 3x (+200%, 6000mAh) battery life and it's a keyboard.
 Nice.

-1. upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
+1. _(fixable [1])_ The layout is peculiar, specifically it is very annoying to write with Swedish layout (öä).
+2. _(fixable [1])_ The special buttons to write symbols such as `|` `-` `_` stopped working, probably related to keyboard choosen in OS?
+3. _(battery detection)_ upower reports 1-2 extra batteries (`upower -d` or settings) which decreases the calculated battery percentage (100%+100%+0%+0% = 50% battery left).
 Additionally, battery detection seems unstable, and sometimes reports keyboard as 0% power.
-2. _(fixable [1])_ The layout is peculiar, specifically it is very annoying to write with Swedish layout (öä).
-3. _(fixable [1])_ The special buttons to write symbols such as `|` `-` `_` stopped working, probably related to keyboard choosen in OS?
-4. _(battery detection)_ It reports 1-2 extra batteries (`upower -d` or settings) which decreases the calculated battery percentage (100%+100%+0%+0% = 50% battery left).
-5. _(battery detection)_ In general the phone does not detect the size of the batteries, so it ignores that the keyboard battery is twice the size as the internal when calculating remaining battery percentage.
+4. _(battery detection)_ In general the phone does not detect the size of the batteries, so it ignores that the keyboard battery is twice the size as the internal when calculating remaining battery percentage.
-6. _(battery detection)_ Sometimes it temporarily loses contact (or something) and reports keyboard battery as 0%.
+5. _(battery detection)_ Sometimes it temporarily loses contact (or something) and reports keyboard battery as 0%.
 The keyboard still works however.

 [1] - afaik you can reprogram the firmware in the keyboard (https://xnux.eu/log/#044) and do really what you'd want.
 Also you can change the keyboard mapping in OS.